 The Cycle of Violence

-Domestic violence events may occur in a variety of patterns—the woman may experience ongoing, nonstop abuse or the abuse may stop and start.
+Domestic violence events may occur in a variety of patterns—the victim may experience ongoing abuse, or the abuse may stop and start.
 One pattern of abuse often seen in a violent relationship begins with a tension-building phase, followed by the actual abusive act, and then a calm, making-up phase often called the honeymoon phase.

-The tension-building phase includes increasing anger on the part of the abuser coupled with attempts by the woman to avoid violence.
+The tension-building phase includes increasing anger on the part of the abuser, coupled with attempts by the victim to avoid violence.

-Here are some suggestions if you think you may be in a domestic violence situation:
+If you think you may be in a domestic violence situation, consider the acronym below:

 S – Think of safe places you can go, and safe people whom you trust

-A – Ask for help; do not go it alone.
+A – Ask for help.
 A number of resources are available for support (crisis, emotional, legal)